osmzoso/osm2sqlite/routing/README.md

 ```
 route.py DATABASE LON_START LAT_START LON_DEST LAT_DEST
 ```
-outputs a csv list of coordinates.
+calculates the shortest path and outputs the result as a csv list (lon,lat,ele) on stdout.

 Visualization of a routing path:

 ![routing_path.jpg](../images/routing_path.jpg)